MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.28.md

 7. The refuge is closed between legal sunset and legal sunrise except permitted hunters may access the refuge no earlier than 2 hours before legal sunrise and must leave the refuge no later than 2 hours after legal sunset.

 8. You are prohibited from entering the normal or expanded restricted areas of KSC.
-KSC maintains the right to close any portion of the refuge for any length of time.
+Merritt Island National Wildlife Refuge and KSC maintain the right to close any portion of the refuge for any length of time.
 In that case, we will not refund or reissue any permits.

 9. We prohibit hunting from refuge roads or within 100 yards of roads open to public vehicle traffic or within 200 yards of a building or KSC facility.